 Here's a short video showing some of the 6J's/T6's features:

 The original flybared Trex 450 Plus and now the flybarless DFC version was/are Align's first ever ready to fly collective pitch helicopters.
 Up to this point, all Align's birds (other than the little micro 100's) came in kit form only and you had to build them.
-I maintain building a heli from kit form is one of the most enjoyable aspects of the hobby and does have advantages, but for a beginner new to the hobby, there is certainly value in a RTF bird that comes all assembled.

 The fact this 450 is built up properly by Align's technicians is reassurance for a beginner; they even took the time to coil the tail servo wire, a nice little touch that you usually only see an experienced builder take the time to do.
-Eventually however, you will have to roll up your sleeves and take things apart to perform maintenance or replace a damaged part/s - that's all part of the hobby and the fun!

-really hard to look past just how pretty this bird is.
-I have said it
+It's really hard to look past just how pretty this bird is.

 time and time again, but high visibility colors on RC helicopters